ouw-tanderson/fci-devhub/Writerside/topics/getting-started.md

-# Implementations
+# Getting Started

-## General Notes
 Before implementing/optimizing anything, review all task comments for important notes.
 Deliverables are no longer auto-approved—location approval is required before implementation.

  - Deliverables: Must be reviewed and approved by the client before implementation.
  - Important: Do not proceed with any implementation for FCI of Houston Memorial without explicit client approval.

 > **Condario Sync tag**
 >